When Lawsuits Become Policy

 That model has been remarkably consistent across administrations.

-Donald Trump disrupted it.
+Donald Trump disrupted that pattern.

 Some of these cases aimed to win at trial.
 Others appeared designed to reshape behavior long before a courtroom was reached.
-In many instances, the damages sought were so large that the lawsuit itself functioned as leverage.
+In many instances, the damages sought were large enough that the lawsuit itself functioned as leverage.

 At a certain point, litigation stops being just a legal remedy.

-It becomes a policy instrument.
+It begins to act more like a policy instrument.

 This approach blurs a boundary that had previously held—informally, if not legally—between private grievance and public authority.